 In late 2014, an AT&T survey suggested that texting remains common even among drivers who profess to know better.
 An overwhelming 98 percent of the respondents who texted regularly also reported that they recognized the risks of texting while driving.
 However, a disturbing 75 percent of the same people admitted to texting and driving anyway.
 This finding suggests that these drivers may need greater deterrence than the knowledge that texting while driving is risky.

 Hurt in an Accident Caused by a Distracted Driver?

 Call Martin Jean & Jackson

 In Oklahoma, an official law against texting while driving may help deter this prevalent form of distracted driving.
 Still, the threat of legal sanctions will likely not prevent every driver from making reckless decisions.
 Anyone who has been hurt in an accident involving one of these negligent distracted drivers should consider filing a personal injury lawsuit with the help of an auto accident attorney.

-If you have been injured, turn to Martin Jean & Jackson for experienced
+If you have been injured, turn to Martin Jean & Jackson for experienced legal counsel.

 Please contact our Oklahoma personal injury lawyers via our secure online form.